Welcome to Troop 29!

 Part A and Part B of the BSA Medical Form can be found on the Troop website.
 These forms do not require a doctor visit.

-Dues are due on the third meeting in September.
-Dues cover certain outings and campouts, rank advancements, awards and badges.
-Please note that dues do not cover ALL troop expenses and scouts may be asked to pay a fee for certain events.
-Scouts who do not pay their dues in full or in a timely manner may not participate in any outings until paid in in full.
+Registration is due by October 1st.
+Registration fees do not cover outings and campouts, rank advancements, awards and badges.
+Please note that registration does not cover troop expenses and scouts may be asked to pay a fee for certain events.
+Scouts who do not pay their registration in full or in a timely manner may not participate in any outings until paid in in full.
 Troop 29 recognizes that there may be extenuating circumstances and hardship cases.
 Should you fall into this situation, please contact the Scoutmaster or Troop Committee Chairperson IN CONFIDENCE so the manner may be resolved quickly.

 We understand that not all scouts are from the East Moriches area and that many parents/guardians may opt to remain at the meeting rather than drive home and back again.
 When this is the case, we ask that parents please not interfere with the meeting.
 Parents are asked not to approach the Senior Patrol Leader (SPL) or Assistant Senior Patrol Leader (ASPL) during the meeting.
 You may be asked to sit in a different room than your scout.
 This is not meant to ostracize you (see below) We need the scouts to learn to work together and function as a unit.
 Scout meeting time is for scouts.
 If you have a question, please email any of the adult leaders or see one of us after the meeting.